12th Dec 2024

 A lower face lift, sometimes called a jowl lift, is a surgical procedure that improves the appearance of the lower face by removing excess skin and various toning up of underlying muscles.
 The surgery aims to create a more youthful appearance by restoring the face's natural contours.
 Our facial plastic surgeons will tailor the procedure to your needs and desired results focusing the facial areas of concern.

-The specifics of your revision facelift or secondary facelift will be determined based on your individual goals and concerns.
+The specifics of your revision facelift procedure or secondary facelift will be determined based on your individual goals and concerns.
 The revision or secondary facelift procedure is similar to that of a traditional facelift.

 First, our plastic surgeon will make incisions along the hairline.
 Through these incisions, yuor surgeon will access the facial tissue and muscles.
 Once the underlying structures have been tightened, the skin will be re-draped over the face, and excess skin will be removed.